pdm-project/pdm-backend/docs/build_config.md

 includes = ["mypackage/", "script.py"]
 ```

-Note that this is uncommon because it will place both `mypackage/` and `script.py` under site-packages directory when installed.
+Note that this is uncommon because it will place both `mypackage/` and `script.py` under the `site-packages` directory when installed.
 However, the build scripts are required by a source distribution to build the package, and you don't want them to be installed.
 In this case, use the `source-includes` setting instead: